Calebrlx/calebrlx.github.io/README.md

 ## - Used to depict a header, but smaller
 ```
 Then the rest is pretty much plain text or you can go into more detail (here)[https://github.com]
+if your reading this from the main page and you want to view the source to see how i did any styling, click on the README.md file in the "code" section at the top of the page or click "." and navigate to README.md

 ## This repository
 Its named calebrlx.github.io for a reason.